bengrunfeld/react-d3-integration/README.md

-# RetireUp Coding Challenge
+# React Redux Express Starter App

-React, Redux and D3 app that shows the impact of using a capped strategy against S&P.
+Use as a basic app to

 ## Installation